ajv-validator/ajv/docs/strict-mode.md

 Unions can still be defined with `anyOf` keyword.

 The motivation for this restriction is that "type" is usually not the only keyword in the schema, and mixing other keywords that apply to different types is confusing.
 It is also consistent with wider range of versions of OpenAPI specification and has better tooling support.
-E.g., this example violating `strict.types`:
+E.g., this example violating `strictTypes`:

 ```javascript
 {